Caterpillar Inc. (NYSE:CAT) Shares Bought by BI Asset Management Fondsmaeglerselskab A S

-BI Asset Management Fondsmaeglerselskab A S lifted its holdings in Caterpillar Inc. (NYSE:CAT – Free Report) by 29.0% in the 2nd quarter, Holdings Channel.com reports.
-The firm owned 11,768 shares of the industrial products company’s stock after purchasing an additional 2,643 shares during the quarter.
-BI Asset Management Fondsmaeglerselskab A S’s holdings in Caterpillar were worth $2,896,000 at the end of the most recent reporting period.
+BI Asset Management Fondsmaeglerselskab A S grew its position in shares of Caterpillar Inc. (NYSE:CAT – Free Report) by 29.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 11,768 shares of the industrial products company’s stock after purchasing an additional 2,643 shares during the period.
+BI Asset Management Fondsmaeglerselskab A S’s holdings in Caterpillar were worth $2,896,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently modified their holdings of the business.
-Wedgewood Investors Inc. PA increased its stake in shares of Caterpillar by 7.3% in the 2nd quarter.
-Wedgewood Investors Inc. PA now owns 1,033 shares of the industrial products company’s stock valued at $254,000 after purchasing an additional 70 shares in the last quarter.
-Aberdeen Wealth Management LLC increased its stake in shares of Caterpillar by 2.9% in the 2nd quarter.
-Aberdeen Wealth Management LLC now owns 2,332 shares of the industrial products company’s stock valued at $574,000 after purchasing an additional 66 shares in the last quarter.
-Bristlecone Advisors LLC increased its stake in shares of Caterpillar by 3.7% in the 2nd quarter.
-Bristlecone Advisors LLC now owns 1,123 shares of the industrial products company’s stock valued at $276,000 after purchasing an additional 40 shares in the last quarter.
-Gables Capital Management Inc. boosted its holdings in Caterpillar by 1.1% in the 2nd quarter.
-Gables Capital Management Inc. now owns 7,070 shares of the industrial products company’s stock worth $1,740,000 after buying an additional 75 shares during the last quarter.
-Finally, Narwhal Capital Management boosted its holdings in Caterpillar by 10.5% in the 2nd quarter.
-Narwhal Capital Management now owns 23,315 shares of the industrial products company’s stock worth $5,737,000 after buying an additional 2,211 shares during the last quarter.
-Hedge funds and other institutional investors own 69.20% of the company’s stock.
+Several other hedge funds have also modified their holdings of the stock.
+Beaumont Financial Advisors LLC boosted its position in shares of Caterpillar by 2.5% in the second quarter.
+Beaumont Financial Advisors LLC now owns 1,497 shares of the industrial products company’s stock worth $368,000 after acquiring an additional 37 shares during the last quarter.
+Peterson Wealth Advisors LLC boosted its position in shares of Caterpillar by 3.8% in the second quarter.
+Peterson Wealth Advisors LLC now owns 1,094 shares of the industrial products company’s stock worth $271,000 after acquiring an additional 40 shares during the last quarter.
+First PREMIER Bank boosted its position in shares of Caterpillar by 4.0% in the second quarter.
+First PREMIER Bank now owns 1,049 shares of the industrial products company’s stock worth $259,000 after acquiring an additional 40 shares during the last quarter.
+Birchcreek Wealth Management LLC boosted its position in shares of Caterpillar by 3.0% in the second quarter.
+Birchcreek Wealth Management LLC now owns 1,393 shares of the industrial products company’s stock worth $343,000 after acquiring an additional 40 shares during the last quarter.
+Finally, Richwood Investment Advisors LLC boosted its position in shares of Caterpillar by 2.7% in the second quarter.
+Richwood Investment Advisors LLC now owns 1,545 shares of the industrial products company’s stock worth $380,000 after acquiring an additional 40 shares during the last quarter.
+69.20% of the stock is owned by institutional investors and hedge funds.

 Caterpillar Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Monday, November 20th.
-Investors of record on Monday, October 23rd will be issued a $1.30 dividend.
-This represents a $5.20 annualized dividend and a yield of 2.18%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, November 20th.
+Stockholders of record on Monday, October 23rd will be paid a $1.30 dividend.
+This represents a $5.20 dividend on an annualized basis and a dividend yield of 2.18%.
 The ex-dividend date is Friday, October 20th.
-Caterpillar’s dividend payout ratio (DPR) is presently 32.36%.
+Caterpillar’s dividend payout ratio is currently 32.36%.

-In related news, insider Cheryl H. Johnson sold 18,294 shares of the stock in a transaction on Wednesday, August 9th.
-The stock was sold at an average price of $286.33, for a total value of $5,238,121.02.
-Following the transaction, the insider now owns 16,362 shares of the company’s stock, valued at $4,684,931.46.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-In other Caterpillar news, insider Lange Bob De sold 20,000 shares of the company’s stock in a transaction on Tuesday, August 1st.
-The shares were sold at an average price of $275.00, for a total value of $5,500,000.00.
-Following the completion of the transaction, the insider now owns 53,671 shares in the company, valued at $14,759,525.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Cheryl H. Johnson sold 18,294 shares of the company’s stock in a transaction on Wednesday, August 9th.
-The shares were sold at an average price of $286.33, for a total transaction of $5,238,121.02.
-Following the completion of the transaction, the insider now owns 16,362 shares of the company’s stock, valued at approximately $4,684,931.46.
+In other news, insider Anthony D. Fassino sold 2,923 shares of the company’s stock in a transaction that occurred on Tuesday, August 29th.
+The shares were sold at an average price of $279.00, for a total value of $815,517.00.
+Following the completion of the sale, the insider now directly owns 16,182 shares of the company’s stock, valued at approximately $4,514,778.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In related news, insider Anthony D. Fassino sold 2,923 shares of the stock in a transaction that occurred on Tuesday, August 29th.
+The shares were sold at an average price of $279.00, for a total transaction of $815,517.00.
+Following the completion of the sale, the insider now directly owns 16,182 shares of the company’s stock, valued at $4,514,778.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, insider Lange Bob De sold 20,000 shares of the stock in a transaction that occurred on Tuesday, August 1st.
+The shares were sold at an average price of $275.00, for a total transaction of $5,500,000.00.
+Following the sale, the insider now directly owns 53,671 shares of the company’s stock, valued at $14,759,525.
 The disclosure for this sale can be found here.
-Insiders have sold 48,503 shares of company stock valued at $13,631,970 over the last quarter.
-0.33% of the stock is owned by insiders.
+In the last three months, insiders sold 48,503 shares of company stock valued at $13,631,970.
+Company insiders own 0.33% of the company’s stock.

 Caterpillar, Inc engages in the manufacture of construction and mining equipment, diesel and natural gas engines, industrial gas turbines, and diesel-electric locomotives.
 It operates through the following segments: Construction Industries, Resource Industries, Energy and Transportation, Financial Products, and All Other.